valiton/swagger-restify/README.md

-{swagger-express}
+{swagger-restify}
 =========
+This project is a fork of [swagger-express](https://github.com/fliptoo/swagger-express) project with some fixes that it possible to use it with [restify](http://mcavage.me/node-restify/) framework.

 [Swagger](https://developers.helloreverb.com/swagger/) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
 View [demo](http://petstore.swagger.wordnik.com/).

-__{swagger-express}__ is a simple and clean solution to integrate swagger with express.
+__{swagger-restify}__ is a simple and clean solution to integrate swagger with restify.

 ## Installation

-    $ npm install -g swagger-express
+    $ npm install -g swagger-restify

 ## Quick Start

-Configure {swagger-express} as express middleware.
+Configure {swagger-restify}.

 `apiVersion`      -> Your api version.